dao-xyz/dao.xyz/README.md

 - Dynamic post format: Post can contain "subprograms" which can be extend to any post type.
 For now there are just two post types:
 "CollaborativeText" (A text document you can edit together) and "NetworkPost" (that allows you to share your IPFS Id info)
 - E2EE: Because if this project relies on Peerbit, we can write E2EE encrypted messages.
+- Can be used with any wallet.
+The only things you need to integrate the wallet to let use read the public key and sign messages.
+As of now it support ```Metamask``` but could easily be (and will) be integrated with ```WalletConnect```

 ## Proof of things that is working.